Yosef-Bunick/bowling/README.md

 ```
 # Known errors

 No real-life tests yet.
-If you have input, please contribute here, especially if you have experience with specific bowling patterns.
+If you have input, please contribute here, especially if you have experience with specific bowling patterns. tuning parameters need help bellow!

 # Model tweaks are as follows.